Insider Buying Validates The Undervaluation We Are Seeing In Gear Energy

 For an oil and gas producer, fundamentals can improve either by discovering more oil and gas reserves than previously expected or improve the efficiency/cost of extracting the commodities.

-In Gear’s latest June investor presentation, we see that Gear has outperformed on every risk-type curve it set itself on.
+In Gear’s latest June investor presentation, we see that the company has outperformed on every risk-type curve it set itself on.

 Wildmere Area Multi-Laterals